 A running armband is a great way to carry your phone, whether you’re running on a treadmill or through the woods.
 They’re usually made from a stretchy fabric designed to be comfortable against your skin while keeping your phone secure.

-The most common type of armband is designed to fit around your upper arm, which is great for those who run on the treadmill and don't need to carry anything else.
+The most common type of armband fits around your upper arm, which is great for those who run on the treadmill and don’t need to carry anything else.
 Those who want a little extra storage room have the option of buying a larger armband that fits on the outside of your arm.

+Which Earphone Is Safe For Ears?
 New earphones are being launched in the market every day.
-In the process of looking for the perfect earphone for themselves, people get confused about which earphone to buy.
+In looking for the perfect earphone for themselves, people get confused about which earphone to buy.
 The main reason behind this confusion is that the features of every earphone are different.

 For example, some are water resistant whereas others have a long battery life.
 Some have a microphone that lets you attend a call when you are using the earphone.